History of the Bahamas: Early history

-Sometime between 500 and 800 AD, Taínos began crossing in dugout canoes from Hispaniola and/or Cuba to the Bahamas.
+Sometime between 500 and 800 AD, Indigenous people began crossing in dugout canoes from Hispaniola and/or Cuba to the Bahamas.
 Suggested routes for the earliest migrations have been from Hispaniola to the Caicos Islands, from Hispaniola or eastern Cuba to Great Inagua Island, and from central Cuba to Long Island (in the central Bahamas).
 William Keegan argues that the most likely route was from Hispaniola or Cuba to Great Inagua.
-Granberry and Vescelius argue for two migrations, from Hispaniola to the Turks and Caicos Islands, and from Cuba to Great Inagua.
+Julian Granberry and Gary Vescelius argue for two migrations, from Hispaniola to the Turks and Caicos Islands, and from Cuba to Great Inagua.

 From the initial colonisation(s), the Lucayan expanded throughout the Bahamas in some 800 years (c.
 700 – c.
 1500), growing to a population of about 40,000.
 Population density at the time of first European contact was highest in the south-central area of The Bahamas, declining towards the north, reflecting the migration pattern and progressively shorter time of occupation of the northern islands.
 Known Lucayan settlement sites are confined to the nineteen largest islands in the archipelago, or to smaller cays located less than one km. from those islands.
 Population density in the southernmost Bahamas remained lower, probably due to the drier climate there (less than 800 mm of rain a year on Great Inagua Island and the Turks and Caicos Islands and only slightly higher on Acklins and Crooked Islands and Mayaguana).